mterrel/adapt-web/website/blog/2019-09-25-react-for-infrastructure.md

 But there are other deployment challenges that Adapt addresses too.

 Adapt allows you to create a single application architecture specification, then use style sheets to deploy that architecture using different underlying components for each of your environments.
-For example, in your `dev` style sheet, you can replace `<Postgres>` in the above example with a `<TestPosgres>` component that starts a Docker container and preloads some test data.
+For example, in your `dev` style sheet, you can replace `<Postgres>` in the above example with a `<TestPostgres>` component that starts a Docker container and preloads some test data.
 Your `prod` style sheet replaces it with a `<PostgresProvider>` component that points to a production database that is managed outside Adapt.
 In a more complex application, you could even style in a custom version of Adapt's `<ReactApp>` component, which normally just deploys to a docker container, with one that builds the React application, pushes it to [S3](https://aws.amazon.com/s3) and uses [AWS cloud front](https://aws.amazon.com/cloudfront/) as a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

-> In a more complex application, you could even style in a custom version of Adapt's `<ReactApp>` component that normally just deploys to a docker container, with one that builds the React application, pushes it to S3 and uses AWS cloud front as a [CDN].
+> In a more complex application, you could even style in a custom version of Adapt's `<ReactApp>` component that normally just deploys to a docker container, with one that builds the React application, pushes it to S3 and uses AWS cloud front as a CDN.

 Of course, Adapt also deals with all the typical issues you'd expect a deployment system to handle, like keeping track of each deployment's history and state, deployment logs, and as time goes on much more.